HTML 5 3D, WebGL™, 2D Canvas Animation Library taccgl™

 - 2D and 3D Animations via HTML 5 canvas

-- if available GPU graphic acceleration (via HTML5 canvas 3D, WebGL™)
+- tries to use GPU graphic acceleration (via HTML5 canvas 3D, WebGL™) if available

 - animation of HTML elements

 - animation of 3D Models as OBJ file in WebGL mode

 - shadow calculation including shadows of and on HTML elements